Surfer12/resume-2025-novabright/application_submissions/Software_enigneering_intern_1848.md

 **Professional Impact and Technical Fit:**

-- **Technologies & Skills Snapshot:** AWS (Lambda, DynamoDB) • Python (FastAPI) • Node.js • React/TypeScript • LLM Agent integration (LangChain, OpenAI)
+- **Technologies & Skills Snapshot:** AWS (Lambda, DynamoDB) • Python (FastAPI) • Node.js • React/TypeScript • LLM Agent integration (OpenHands, LiteLLM, OpenAI, Mistral, Anthropic)
+- Anthropic University Builder Member of Anthropic's University Program.
 - In benchmark tests, the MetaOptimizer module of Ψ(x) has delivered a 19% ± 8% performance improvement over standard architectures, demonstrating tangible value in both speed and quality of product delivery.
 - I deployed a React-GraphQL dashboard that cut query latency by 30%, built serverless APIs on AWS Lambda with Node.js, and have hands-on experience with the full software development lifecycle from requirements gathering to cloud deployment.
 - I am available full-time, remotely, for the June 2 – August 8 window.

-1848 Ventures' commitment to building ventures that enrich the economic vitality of our communities is precisely the kind of mission-driven environment where my analytical approach and technical skills can have maximum impact.
+1848 Ventures' commitment to building ventures that empower SMBs—businesses that need enterprise capabilities but lack enterprise resources—is precisely where my analytical approach can have maximum impact.
 I am excited by the opportunity to help shape the future of SMB SaaS through rigorous, data-driven engineering and to grow alongside your team of visionary builders.

 I would welcome the opportunity to discuss how Ψ(x) and my engineering experience can help 1848 Ventures accelerate new SMB-focused SaaS ventures.